Apr 8, 2025

 Figure 2 shows net income, also converted to US dollars using current PPPs for private consumption.
 Data on average annual wages of Eurostat-OECD countries (except Cyprus and Malta) and the OECD tax-benefit model are sourced from the OECD.
 (See Table 1 and 2 for more details.
 Raw data and sources for Taiwan and Singapore are provided in Table 1 and 3.
 Average annual wages of Cyprus and Malta are calculated based on data from Eurostat.)

-It should be noted that the original OECD data for Iceland and New Zealand refers to compensation of employees, rather than specifically to wages and salaries.
+It should be noted that the original OECD data for Iceland and New Zealand refer to compensation of employees, rather than specifically to wages and salaries.
 Similarly, the governments of Taiwan and New Zealand report only compensation of employees in their national accounts, without providing precise figures for wages and salaries.
 Therefore, the data for these countries have been further estimated.
 In the case of Iceland, wages and salaries can be easily derived from OECD sources, as this breakdown is available in its national accounts statistics.
 For Taiwan and New Zealand, however, additional data is required for estimation—specifically from earnings and labor compensation surveys.
 (See Table 1 for more details.)

 Figure 1